 Justin D’Ath is the author of about 50 books for children and young adults, including the hugely popular Extreme Adventures, translated into 6 languages and adapted for TV.
 Other books include the Lost World Circus and Mission Fox series.
-Justin’s latest book is Cooper.
+Justin’s latest book is 47 Degrees.

 Justin's contemporary fantasy novel, Pool, was shortlisted in the 2008 Victorian Premier's Awards and was a CBC Notable Book in 2008.
 Several of his books have been shortlisted in the YABBA, KOALA and BILBY Awards, and his picture book Dinosaur Dreaming (illustrated by Mike Spoor) won the Picture Book of the Year, selected by children, in the 2012 Big Read Competition.

 grew up on a farm in Otaki, New Zealand.
 He wrote

 his first book, a ten page cartoon about his pet

 turtle, Bubble, when he was nine years old.
 His

 next cartoon was about Moriarty, his guinea pig,

 and filled a complete exercise book.
 When he was